N0K0/Hacky-blog/content/posts/pythomatic/SFSW/sfsw.md

 Here is an example of PyAutoGUI by [u/AirHamyes](https://www.reddit.com/user/AirHamyes/)
 <video controls width="100%"><source src="/Pytomatic/AirHamyes_paint.mp4" type="video/mp4"></video>

-Note how the mouse pointer is bouncing around among all the different colors.
+Note how the mouse pointer is bouncing around among all the different colors in the palette.
 This locks the mouse to the Paint app.
 Which is lame and can be avoided.

 Other than that i also had issues finding any good modules for image analysis and the likes, so overall creating my own thing seemed like the only sane thing to do!